amigojapan/chat_backbone_sample/README.md

 this is a basis for the game I will be making,
-I think other people could use this system as an alternative to websockets for games like mine
+I think other people could use this system as a simple alternative to websockets for games like mine